ArthurZey/arthurzey.github.io/_pages/stubs/bad-words.md

   * when to speak up
     * motives
     * ineffective techniques
+* the perils of "word police", particularly that when it seems that certain prohibitions/fixations are uncalibrated to a rational level of sensitivity and tact, thereby resulting in rejection of _any_ sensitivity of word use by exactly the people who most need to adjust their approach (throwing the baby out with the bathwater)
 * cultural appropriation
   * interest versus respect versus derision
   * whether that even makes sense as a concept for a global / multicultural company